tibor309/delta/README.md

-# Splash
+# :ocean: Splash
 This discord bot was made for me and my friends using discord.py.
-Splash is an advanced discord bot with moderation, general, fun, and antivirus functionalities.
+Splash is an advanced discord bot with moderation, general and funfunctionalities.

 ## Setup
 Install all dependecies with the command below.
 Rename the `.env.example` file to simply `.env`, and edit it.
 Thats all.
 ```
 pip install -r requirements.txt
 ```

-## Antivirus
+## Memes
-Splash is able to filter out [malicious links](https://github.com/Tibor309/splash/blob/main/utils/blacklist.txt), and kick the message author. *Theres gonna be a spam based filter too in the near furure.*
+If you want to see some memes, you can use the `/meme` command to post one directly from reddit!

 ## Discord activities
 Discord has released a beta feature that allows users to create vc activities.
 At least one person needs to click on the <strong>blue link</strong>, in order to start the activity!
-Once the activity is started, people can join by clicking **`Play`**.
+Once the activity is started, people can join by clicking <kbd>Join</kbd>.
 All the generated invite links are valid for 15 mins!

 The activities feature is only supported on web and updated PC app versions of Discord and is not supported on mobile.
 Multiple people clicking the blue link at once can cause a "Activity Ended" error screen, however it's not a common occurence.

 ![YouTube Together](https://cdn.discordapp.com/attachments/678298437854298122/860210751448547328/msedge_HpqALcJCcD.png)